 For more information please visit: immigration.gov.bs

 The unemployment rate in the Bahamas in the year 2021 was 13.24%, declined by 0.08% from year 2020 which was 13.32%.
-The rate is measured on a yearly basis in this country.
 According to a report, it is expected that the rate will decline more in the year 2022 and the might reach at 11.01% till the end.
-Moreover, about the long term the jobless rate in this nation is predicted to go down further till 9.50% in the year 2023.
+Moreover, about the long term the jobless rate in Bahamas is predicted to go down further till 9.50% in the year 2023.
 Before covid-19 started, the jobless rate was 10.40% in 2018, due to the Hurricane Dorian and after the pandemic it increased by 3.10% and became 13.50% in 2019.
 During this time there was a halt in the economic sectors including tourism and construction, resulting a rise in the jobless claims.
 The unemployment rate is measured by the share of labor force that is without work and seeking for employment.